 But through overconfidence he turned down the offer and rented the space to an independent store which resulted in many headaches.
 He had overlooked a non-negotiable 7-Eleven deal point: they could only pay rent that was justified by past sales.
 The landlord should have negotiated a lower rent with provisions for rent increases as sales improved.

 Determine market comparables

 While "comps" establish overall pricing guidelines, sellers must then justify any additional benefits inherent in their product to justify a price above prices paid in other recent "comps".
 Here are some other factors to consider in a purchase transaction.
-This is from session 9 in Starting My Own Business:
+This is from session 9 in Starting a Business:

 In a buying transaction you must consider the other side's pricing power to establish how much you are willing to pay.
 For example, you may agree to pay $1.00 for a Hershey bar when competitor "Joe's" chocolate bar is $.70, but you may not want to pay $2.00 for the Hershey against Joe's $.80 bar.